 3. Provide support for students who experience bullying

-As much as we would like to eliminate bullying from schools the fact remains that there will probably still be bullying on Valentine’s Day.
-The best way to keep bullying to a minimum is to educate students about the effects of bullying.
-By educating students about bullying they can be aware and stand against bullying when they witness it or the aftermath.
-If a student notices someone who is being bullied or looks like they are feeling left out they should be encouraged to stand up for them, talk with them and let an adult know about the situation.
-Even after someone has been bullied they can be kept from spiraling into depression if they are provided with support in and out of school.
+While we may wish to completely eradicate bullying from schools, the reality is that it may still occur on Valentine’s Day.
+The most effective approach to minimizing bullying is to educate students about its harmful effects.
+By raising awareness about bullying, students can recognize it and take a stand against it when they witness it or its aftermath.
+Encouraging students to support those who are bullied or appear to be feeling left out is crucial—they can speak up for them, offer a listening ear, and inform an adult about the situation.
+Providing ongoing support to individuals who have experienced bullying, both within and outside of school, can help prevent them from falling into depression.
 All the parties involved (including the bully) should receive the proper support in order to cut down on bullying.
 For additional tips on how to prevent bullying in schools visit this the stopbullying.gov website.